-According to the BLS, there are 6.313 million workers who have been unemployed for more than 26 weeks and still want a job.
-This was up from 6.206 million in October.
-It appears the number of long term unemployed has peaked, however the level is extremely high - and the increases over the last two months is very concerning.
+According to the BLS, there are 6.122 million workers who have been unemployed for more than 26 weeks and still want a job.
+This was up from 5.993 million in February.
+This remains very high, and is one of the defining features of this employment recession.

 This was an OK report; a little better than most recent reports, but still a long ways to go.

 If we average the last three months together that gives about 160,000 payroll jobs per month.
 That is more than enough to keep up with the growth in the labor force, but it will only push the unemployment rate down slowly.
 Private payrolls were a little better at an average of 188,000 per month, as state and local governments continued to lay off workers (something we expect all year).

 The decline in the unemployment rate from 8.9% to 8.8%, was good news, especially since the participation rate was unchanged at 64.2%.
 Note: This is the percentage of the working age population in the labor force.